The best independent guide to Lisbon

-By the end of the week 75,000 people in Lisbon had died as a direct result of the earthquake, making the earthquake of 1755 one of the most deadly natural disasters the world has ever experienced.
+By the end of the week, 75,000 people in Lisbon had died as a direct result of the earthquake, making the earthquake of 1755 one of the most deadly natural disasters the world has ever experienced.
 The devastation caused many Portuguese to question their religious beliefs and the horrific event has shaped Lisbon's history ever since.

-The earthquake struck on the 1st of November 1755 and this is the Catholic holy feast day of All Saints.
-On the day the deeply religious Portuguese packed Lisbon's churches and cathedrals to celebrate the important feast day.
-The old construction methods were not designed to withstand violent movements of the earth and many unfortunately worshippers died as the roofs of the religious buildings collapsed.
+The earthquake struck on the 1st of November, which was the holy feast day of "All Saints".
+On the day, the deeply religious Portuguese packed Lisbon's churches to celebrate this important feast day.
+The medieval construction of the churches were not designed to withstand the violent earth movements and many unfortunately worshippers died as the roofs of the religious buildings collapsed on them.

 The ruins of the Igreja do Carmo Church in Lisbon